port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md

 ## Configuring approval notifications

-by default manual approval notifications are sent via email to users who have approval permissions.
+By default manual approval notifications are sent via email to users who have approval permissions.

 It is also possible to configure a webhook URL which the approval notification will be sent to.